Chart Color Schemes

 Jimboomba ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Jimboomba's population showed lower cultural diversity, with 87.1% being citizens and 81.9% born in Australia.
-English was spoken at home by 94.3%.
-Christianity was the predominant religion, comprising 47.0%.
+Jimboomba's cultural diversity was found to be below average, with 87.1% of its population being Australian citizens and 81.9% born in Australia.
+English was spoken as the only language at home by 94.3% of residents.
+Christianity was the dominant religion, comprising 47.0% of Jimboomba's population.

 Frequently Asked Questions - Diversity